Haurvatat: Religiosity

 Haurvatat-Ameretat (Pahlavi hrwdʼd ʼmwrdʼd) appears in Sogdian language texts as hrwwt mrwwt.
 A relationship to Armenian hawrot mawrot has been suggested but is not confirmed.
-According to Islam tradition, Al-Quran mentions two entities sent to Babil (Babylon) named Harut and Marut, to test people faith because they teach witchcraft and sorcery.
+According to Islam tradition, Al-Quran mentions two Angels sent to Babil (Babylon) named Harut and Marut, to test people faith because they teach witchcraft and sorcery.
 These entities stated that they were sent to test the faith of the people before teaching them.